s-frei/TrackSearch/README.md

 ## Supported sources

-Since TrackSearch focuses on just exposing the audio streams and to search for music (I know YouTube offers more than music) I decided to add following providers first for now:
+Since TrackSearch focuses on just exposing the audio streams and to search for music (although YouTube offers more than music) I decided to add following providers first for now:

 - YouTube